Department of Physical Therapy

 This course focuses on developing skills used for differential diagnosis, functional evaluation, treatment theory, and management of the neurologically impaired adult.
 This course examines the neurophysiologic rationale for treatment approaches commonly used in physical therapy treatment for the neurologically impaired patient.
 Emphasis is placed on integration and development of hands-on skills in a laboratory setting.
 Major areas investigated include spinal cord injury, stroke, traumatic brain injury, Parkinson's disease, polyneuropathies, and common degenerative diseases.

-This course is the first one of two focusing on the promotion of optimal health and disease and injury prevention in the general population.
+This course focuses on the promotion of optimal health, and disease and injury prevention, in the general adult and pediatric populations.
 It addresses screening techniques and risk assessment, as well as tests and measures related to aerobic capacity, balance, flexibility, strength and endurance, and posture.
 Findings are applied to exercise prescription.

 PT 724, PT Clinical Skills II, 3 Units